 DANGER: Do Not overflow the fuel tank or allow fuel spills into the hull or bilges.
-Visually monitor fuel vent located just forward of the fuel fill plate.
+Visually monitor fuel vent located on some models near the fuel fill plate.
+Some models are equipped with a combination fill/vent.
 Do not fill tank so full that fuel spills out the fuel vent.